26:51

 It is this personality of mine that I show to others.

-So how does becoming aware of this personality,
+How does becoming aware of this personality,

-This mask,
+This mass,

 This persona can help me with shadow work?